 Read on and I will reveal all…

-And if you want to have a sneaky peek inside the hospital, there’s a spooky video waiting for you at the end of this post too.
+And if you want to have a sneaky peek inside Newsham Park Hospital, there’s a spooky video waiting for you at the end of this post too.

 The Circle of Energy